 The Home Treatment Service provides assessment and treatment to people who are experiencing a mental health emergency of a nature or severity that would otherwise require admission to inpatient services.
 They provide intensive support to people at the time they most need help, aiming to avoid further deterioration and alleviate distress as quickly as possible.

 Where appropriate, the service provides an alternative to hospital admission, enabling people to receive treatment and care in their own home.
 By remaining in their own community, the disruption to their lives and the lives of those caring for them is minimised.
 The service is available 8.30am – 10.00pm seven days a week.
-Out of hours calls are diverted to the RAID service.
+Out of hours calls are diverted to the Department of Psychological Medicine (DoPM).

 The service is for adults above 18 years of age and has a target of 24 hours to see service users referred.